Reading time: 10 min.

 • ORIBE Cleansing Crème for Moisture and Control — This is a deep-conditioning shampoo enriched with purifying oils.
 It smooths your hair and calms frizz, leaving your hair silky and tangle-free.
 It’s perfect for dry, porous, and colour-treated hair.

-Check out our shampoo advice for getting the most out of your shampoo.
+Check out our shampoo advice for getting the most out of your shampoo, and how to give yourself a thorough scalp and hair detox.

 Disclaimer: The products mentioned on this page are for reference purposes only and have been selected based on online reviews and user-reported results.
 Wimpole Clinic does not endorse or guarantee the effectiveness of these products.